 Is Fleetmatics Reveal The Best Solution For You?

-Fleetmatics REVEAL is a good fit to companies that need their fleet on a daily basis.
+Fleetmatics REVEAL Logbook is a good fit to companies that need their fleet on a daily basis.
 The company is a leading global vendor of fleet management apps for SMEs delivered as software-as-a-service (SaaS).

-This company’s products help clients meet the challenges associated with managing local fleets, and improve the productivity of their mobile workforce by using actionable business intelligence from historical and real-time vehicle and driver behavioral data.
+This company’s products help clients meet the challenges associated with managing local fleets, and improve the productivity of their mobile workforce by using actionable business intelligence from historical and real-time vehicle and driver behavioural data.